genestack/sdk/docs/source/getting_started.rst

 The easiest way to open a connection is through the helper function: :py:func:`~genestack.get_connection`.
 It uses command line arguments parsed by an :py:class:`argparse.ArgumentParser` to find your credentials in the local config file.
 If no arguments are supplied to your script, the connection will attempt to log in with the default user specified by ``genestack-user-setup``.
 You can specify another user by appending ``-u <user_alias>`` to your command line call.
-For example, let's consider the following script, saved in ``my_genestack_script.py``, that simply creates a connection to the Genestack server and returns the e-mail address of the current user:
+For example, let's consider the following script, saved in ``my_script.py``, that simply creates a connection to the Genestack server and returns the e-mail address of the current user:

 .. code-block:: python

-    from genestack_client import get_connection
+    from odm_sdk import get_connection

     connection = get_connection()
     print connection.whoami()